SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Results

-The core element of our work for implementing various coherent control schemes \cite{Takou.2021} is the pulse carver (Fig.~\ref{fig:levelsExperiment}a), which is modified from a commercial pulse slicer (APE F50) that enables us to turn a spectrally wide (i.e. temporally short) pulse into one with an arbitrarily shaped spectrum within the original pulse shape (see supplementary materials).
-For example, we can create broad-subpicosecond pulses, narrow-temporally longer pulses, or a pulse composed of several spectral bands.
+The core device for enabling the introduced and even further coherent control schemes is the pulse carver (Fig.~\ref{fig:levelsExperiment}\hyperlink{fig:levelsExperimentL}{c}), which is a modified version of a commercial pulse slicer (APE f50) that allows us to convert a spectrally wide (i.e. temporally short) pulse into a pulse with an arbitrarily shaped spectrum within the original pulse shape.
+We use this approach to generate narrowband picosecond pulses, broadband femtosecond pulses, as well as pulses containing two spectral bands for the SUPER scheme.
 To do so, a ${\sim150}\,$fs pulse with a bandwidth of $3.6\,$nm is spatially dispersed via a reflective diffraction grating.
 A cylindrical lens focuses individual frequency bands onto the pixels of a spatial light modulator (SLM).
-By programming the SLM, we apply voltages to individual pixels such that the polarization of selected frequency bands are altered.
-The altered frequency bands are later filtered out using a polarizer, which results in a pulse with the desired spectral shape.
+We can set the voltages of individual pixels such that the polarization of selected frequency bands are altered.
+The altered frequency bands are subsequently filtered out using a polarizer, resulting in a pulse with the desired spectral shape and time-bandwidth.

-The shaped pulses are then directed with the use of a dichroic mirror into a confocal microscope, which is coupled into a helium cryostat operating at $4.5\,$K (see supplementary materials).
-The cryostat cools SnVs embedded into diamond nanopillars \cite{RugarPRB2019} (see supplementary materials) that enhance the photon collection efficiency.
+The shaped pulses are then directed via a dichroic mirror into a confocal microscope, which is coupled into a helium cryostat operating at $4.5\,$K. The cryostat cools the negatively charged tin-vacancy color centers in diamond (SnV) embedded into diamond nanopillars down to the operation temperature.
+The nanopillars enhance the photon collection efficiency compared to bulk \cite{RugarPRB2019}.
 After the excitation, the control pulses are spectrally filtered, and photons from the phonon sideband are collected.

+\subsection{Optical Qubit Coherence}

-In the absence of a magnetic field, the SnV has four distinct energy levels (Fig.~\ref{fig:levelsExperiment}b), two of which make up the ground state manifold, and two, the excited state manifold.
-All levels are two-fold spin degenerate \cite{TrusheimPRL2020}.
-There are four optical transitions connecting these levels.
-Here, we focus on the optical transition between levels $\ket{1}$ and $\ket{3}$, conventionally named as C transition.
+In the absence of a magnetic field, the SnV has four distinct energy levels (Fig.~\ref{fig:levelsExperiment}\hyperlink{fig:levelsExperimentL}{a}), two in the ground state $\ket{1}$ and $\ket{2}$, and two in the excited state manifold $\ket{3}$ and $\ket{4}$.
+All levels are two-fold spin degenerate, and experience Zeeman splitting when a magnetic field is present \cite{TrusheimPRL2020}.
+Here, we focus on the optical transitions between levels $\ket{1}$ and $\ket{3}$, conventionally named C transition.
 The spin states associated with the long-lived ground state $\ket{1}$ are the most viable for use as a qubit \cite{Sukachev.2017,SenkallaArxiv2023,GuoArxiv2023}.
-Therefore, the C transition is the most desirable to work for extracting coherent photons.
+Therefore, the C transition is the most desirable to control for extracting coherent photons.

-\section{Optical Qubit Coherence}